Description of the EzCatDB Database

 Active-site residues: Catalytic residues, metal-binding residues, modified residues, and information regarding mutation are annotated for each PDB structure.
 For multidomain enzymes, the PDB chains are subdivided into several domains based on the CATH domain definition.
 The residues are annotated based on those domains.

-3D-structures of active-sites for each PDB entry can be viewed by Jmol or Rasmol softwares.
+3D-structures of active-sites for each PDB entry can be viewed by molecular viewing softwares, such as Rasmol and PyMOL.
 The active site at a whole PDB file or at chain level can be selected.
-Please see the description below for the usage of Jmol and Rasmol, if you cannot use them properly.
+Please see the description below for the usage of Rasmol, if you cannot use them properly.

-This icon indicates Jmol viewing for the active site of the corresponding PDBid.
-By clicking this icon, Jmol will start.
+This icon indicates molecular graphic viewing for the active site of the corresponding PDBid.
+By clicking this icon, viewer, such as Rasmol, will start.

-This icon indicates Jmol viewing for the active site of the corresponding PDB chain.
-By clicking this icon, Jmol will start.
+This icon indicates molecular graphic viewing for the active site of the corresponding PDB chain.
+By clicking this icon, viewer, such as Rasmol, will start.

-This icon indicates the mmCIF file for the active site of the corresponding PDBid.
-By clicking this icon, the mmCIF file can be downloaded.
+This icon indicates the mmCIF data for the active site of the corresponding PDBid.
+By clicking this icon, the mmCIF data in text format can be downloaded.

-This icon indicates the mmCIF file for the active site of the corresponding PDB chain.
-By clicking this icon, the mmCIF file can be downloaded.
+This icon indicates the mmCIF data for the active site of the corresponding PDB chain.
+By clicking this icon, the mmCIF data in text format can be downloaded.

 Catalytic mechanism: References on catalytic mechanism are listed.